 7 Ways to Detect and Avoid Vaginal Infections

-Just like any other part of the body, your vagina can develop different types of infections that can range from simply annoying to quite painful.
-It’s true that there are several vaginal infections that can occur through sexual contact, but this isn’t the only cause.
-Simple factors like using a public restroom, not washing your towels often enough, and having poor hygiene are other potential causes that you should be aware of.
+Your vagina can develop different types of infections that can range from simply annoying to quite painful.
+There are several vaginal infections that can occur through sexual contact, but this isn’t the only cause.
+Factors like using a public restroom, not washing your towels often enough, and having poor hygiene, are all potential causes.

-It’s important that as women we watch out for the signs of a vaginal infection, and also know about the many potential causes.
-There are plenty of ways to reduce your risk of suffering from these, and knowledge is key to detecting them and getting treatment before it has time to worsen.
+It’s important that we watch out for the signs of a vaginal infection, and also know about the many potential causes.
+There are plenty of ways to reduce your risk of suffering from these, and knowledge is key to detecting them and getting treatment.

 What are the signs of a vaginal infection?